shaoweilin/shaoweilin.github.io/_posts/2020-09-18-conditional-relative-information-and-its-axiomatizations.md

 ---
 layout: post
-title: Conditional relative entropy and its axiomatizations
+title: Conditional relative information and its axiomatizations
 ---

-In this post, we will study the conditional form of relative entropy.
-We will also look at how conditional relative entropy can be axiomatized and extended to non-real-valued measures.
+In this post, we will study the conditional form of relative information.
+We will also look at how conditional relative information can be axiomatized and extended to non-real-valued measures.

 This post is a continuation from our [series](https://shaoweilin.github.io/motivic-information-path-integrals-and-spiking-networks/) on spiking networks, path integrals and motivic information.

-## What is conditional relative entropy?
+## What is conditional relative information?

 Suppose we have two random variables $$X, Y$$ and probability measures $$P, Q$$ on $$\Omega$$.
 We are interested in how far the model conditional $$P_{Y\vert X}$$ is to the true conditional $$Q_{Y\vert X}$$ on average over $$Q_X$$, and we want to ignore the model marginal $$P_X$$.